Skip to main content

 To start creating flashcards with AI, paste some text you want to learn about, then select it and click the Create AI Cards button on the toolbar.

 Note: AI flashcard generation currently cannot read images, so make sure all the information you want to create flashcards on is pasted as text.
-Images will be supported in the near future!

 • Card Types: Control which types of flashcards the AI is allowed to use.